UX

 What this looks like at scale

-I saw this at scale working with the NHS, where hundreds of sites, different teams, and inconsistent approaches had created an that felt complex and fragmented.
-The solution wasn’t to strip content back indiscriminately, it was to rebuild the structure so it was consistent, reusable, and aligned to how users actually looked for information.
+Working with the NHS, hundreds of sites, different teams, and inconsistent approaches had created an experience that felt complex and fragmented.
+The solution wasn't to strip content back indiscriminately — it was to rebuild the structure so it was consistent, reusable, and aligned to how users actually looked for information.
+Once that was in place, the experience felt simpler without losing what was important.

-The same principle applies in more transactional .
-With Travelbag, booking a holiday involves a lot of detail.
-Options, pricing, availability, choices that affect the outcome.
-Removing those things isn’t realistic, but presenting them all at once creates hesitation.
-Breaking that complexity into stages, and introducing information at the right moment, makes the experience feel far more manageable.
+With Travelbag, booking a holiday involves a lot of detail: options, pricing, availability, choices that affect the outcome.
+Removing those things isn't realistic, but presenting them all at once creates hesitation.
+Breaking that complexity into stages, and introducing information at the right moment, makes the experience far more manageable.
+Nothing disappears.
+It's just organised properly.

 Key takeaway